 - Daemons that are running

 - License files

 - Users of individual features

-- Users of features served by a specific vendor daemon - BORROW licenses borrowed
+- Users of features served by a specific vendor daemon

+- BORROW licenses borrowed

 The 1mstat utility prints information that it receives from the license server; therefore, it does not report on unserved licenses such as uncounted licenses.
-To report on an uncounted license, the license must be added to a served license file and the application must be directed to use the license server for that license file (via @host, port@host, or USE_SERVER).
-Queued users and licenses shared due to duplicate grouping are also not returned by lmstat.
+To report on an uncounted license, the license must be added to a served license file and the application must be directed to use the license server for that license file (via @host, port@host, or USE\SERVER).
+Queued users and licenses shared due to duplicate grouping are also not returned by 1mstat.

-''' lmstat [-a [--no-user-info]] [-asec] [-c license_file_list] [-f [feature] [--no-user-info]] [-i [feature]] [-s[server]] [-S [vendor]] [-t timeout_value] '''
+lmstat [-a [--no-user-info]] [-asec] [-c license\file\list] [-f [feature] [--no-user-info]] [-i [feature]] [-s[server]] [-S [vendor]] [-t timeout\value] [-proj]

-Table 12-15 • Imstat Argument Usage
+Table 12-17 • Imstat Argument Usage

 Argument Description -a Displays all information.
 This option is a potentially expensive command.
-With many active users, this command option generates a lot of network activity. -A Lists all licenses that are currently checked out. -asec Displays information in hh:mm:ss format. -c license_file_list Uses the specified license files. - f [feature] Displays users of feature .
-If feature is not specified, usage information for all features is displayed. -i [feature] Displays information from the feature definition line for the specified feature , or all features if feature is not specified. -lm Displays the status of the license manager. - s [server] Displays the status of all license files listed in \$VENDOR_LICENSE_FILE or \$LM_LICENSE_FILE on server, or on all servers if server is not specified.
-Note • Server name or host name is case sensitive; use the same name as provided in your license file. -S [vendor] Lists all users of vendor 's features. -t timeout_value Sets connection timeout to timeout_value .
-This limits the amount of time lmstat spends attempting to connect to server . -v Displays the 1mstat version, revision, and patch. -vd Displays the status of the vendor daemon.
+With many active users, this command option generates a lot of network activity. -A Lists all licenses that are currently checked out. -asec Displays information in hh:mm:ss format. -c license_file_list Uses the specified license files. -f [feature] Displays users of feature .
+If feature is not specified, usage information for all features is displayed. -i [feature] Displays information from the feature definition line for the specified feature , or all features if feature is not specified. -lm Displays the status of the license manager. -proj Appends project details along with usage information when the feature has been checked out via LM_PROJECT.
+It is an optional argument. -s [server] Displays the status of all license files listed in \$VENDOR_LICENSE_FILE or \$LM_LICENSE_FILE on server, or on all servers if server is not specified.
+Note • Server name or host name is case sensitive; use the same name as provided in your license file. -S [vendor] Lists all users of vendor's features. -t timeout_value Sets connection timeout to timeout_value .
+This limits the amount of time lmstat spends attempting to connect to server . -v Displays the 1mstat version, revision, and patch. -vd Displays the status of the vendor daemon. -old Allows communications with an old server that uses communications version 1.2 or earlier. -ano-user-info Displays user information for each feature except individual user details.

-Table 12-15 • Imstat Argument Usage
+Table 12-17 - Imstat Argument Usage